erikvanoosten/metrics-scala/README.md

 ### Features

 * Easy creation of all metrics types.
+* Easy creation of Health Checks.
 * Almost invisible syntax for using timers (see example above).
 * Scala specific methods on metrics (e.g. `+=` on counters).
 * Derives proper metrics names for Scala objects and closures.
 * Actor support (Scala 2.10 only).
 * Future support (Scala 2.10 only).

-Planned:

-* Health check support.

 ## Available versions